-ARCH 5304-001 HISTORY OF ARCHITECTURE 2, 1750 to the present Architecture in the Modern World University of Texas at Arlington, Spring 2017 | T, Th 11-12:20 ARCH 204 Instructor: Dr. Kate Holliday e-mail: kholliday@uta.edu; phone: 817-272-1908 Faculty profile https://mentis.uta.edu/explore/profile/kathryn-holliday Office hours: ARCH 416, Tuesday, 1-3:00 Teaching assistant: Karis Bishop karis.bishop@mavs.uta.edu The best way to contact me outside of class is through e-mail but please give me a couple of days to respond - if you haven't heard from me after 48 hours, please feel free to send again.
+ARCH 5304-001 HISTORY OF ARCHITECTURE 2, 1750 to the present

+Architecture in the Modern World

+University of Texas at Arlington, Spring 2019 | T, Th 11-12:20 ARCH 204 Instructor: Dr. Kate Holliday e-mail: kholliday@uta.edu; phone: 817-272-1908 Faculty profile https://mentis.uta.edu/explore/profile/kathryn-holliday Teaching assistant: Madalyn Melton madalyn.melton@mavs.uta.edu Office hours: ARCH 337, right after class on Thursdays

+The best way to contact me outside of class is through e-mail but please give me a couple of days to respond - if you haven't heard from me after 48 hours, please feel free to send again.
+I get \a lot\ of email, so try to talk to me after class or during office hours.
 If you cannot come to office hours and would like to chat outside of class, please do schedule an appointment or feel free to drop in if my door is open (as it often is).
 I genuinely welcome your questions and ideas.